helfertool/docs/source/admin/configuration.rst

 .. warning::

-   The logout only ends the session in the Helfertool, not the session at the identity provider.
+   By default, the logout only ends the session in the Helfertool, not the session at the identity provider.
    A click on login usually logs the user in again without asking for a password.
+   You should configure the logout URL as described below, but this depends on the used identity provider as it is not standardized.

 .. code-block:: none